miku86/notes/dom-enlightment.md

 - Object < Node < Document < HTMLDocument
 - Object < Node < DocumentFragment

-Its important not only to remember that all nodes types inherit from `Node` but that the chain of inheritance can be long.
+It's important not only to remember that all nodes types inherit from `Node` but that the chain of inheritance can be long.
 For example, all `HTMLAnchorElement` nodes inherit properties and methods from `HTMLElement, Element, Node, and Object` objects.

 `Node` is just a JavaScript constructor function.
 And so logically `Node` inherits from `Object.prototype` just like all objects in JavaScript.

 You will see a long list of properties that are available to the element node object.
 The properties & methods inherited from the `Node` object are in this list as well as a great deal of other inherited properties and methods from the `Element, HTMLElement, HTMLAnchorElement, Node, and Object` object.

-Its not my point to examine all of these properties and methods now but simply to point out that all nodes inherit a set of baseline properties and methods from its constructor as well as properties from the prototype chain.
+It's not my point to examine all of these properties and methods now but simply to point out that all nodes inherit a set of baseline properties and methods from its constructor as well as properties from the prototype chain.

 ## 1.4 Properties and methods for working nodes